 What you're really trying to figure out with these questions is if the company encourages employees to try new approaches and take reasonable risks.

 Instead of asking what the company values are, which might elicit a generic response, ask specifically how the job you're interviewing for plays into their big-picture objectives.
 In what way does it support the grander vision?
-This tack clarifies the impact you'll have at the company, while simultaneously highlighting their values.
+This will clarify the impact you'll have at the company, while simultaneously highlighting their values.

-Ariel Lopez, founder and CEO of 2020Shift, says this question will probably catch the interviewer off guard.
-(In a good way).
+Ariel Lopez, founder and CEO of 2020Shift, says this interview question will probably catch the interviewer off guard (in a good way).

 "Maybe it's something fresh and unexpected, like a great sense of humor," she says.
 "You might get a cliché answer, like 'team players who are self-motivated,' but you might also get something more genuine and telling about the company culture."

-This is a biggie.
+This is a big interview question.
 A solid culture fit goes hand in hand with feeling supported to learn and grow.